 - 23. The process for sourcing evidence for the briefing papers follows standard practices for systematic reviews.
-There is an initial search of medical-scientific databases and other sources of information, a selection of relevant studies or reports identified on the search, then a critical appraisal of the information. - 24.
+There is an initial search of medical-scientific databases and other sources of information, a selection of relevant studies or reports identified in the search or by a review of citations, then a critical appraisal of the information. - 24.
 The medical-scientific databases used are PubMed, Ovid Medline and PsycInfo.
-Other relevant information may be found by looking at reference lists of identified articles, reports or monographs from reputable research organisations (e.g., International Agency for Research on Cancer, the Institute of Medicine), and textbooks (e.g., Harrison's Principles of Internal Medicine).
+Other relevant information may be found by looking at reference lists of identified articles, reports or monographs from reputable research organisations (e.g., the International Agency for Research on Cancer, the Health and Medicine Division of the National Academies of Science), and textbooks (e.g., Harrison's Principles of Internal Medicine).
 Material taken directly from web sites can be used but only if the author or organisation is recognised as authoritative.
 Information submitted by applicants and other interested parties is also considered during this process.
 From time to time, the RMA may also consult with experts to clarify a technical issue, or to seek current clinical opinion.